nginx/unit-docs/source/howto/samples.rst

          Creating component /home/unit-build/hello-wasi-http/target/wasm32-wasi/debug/hello_wasi_http.wasm
          $

-      This creates a WebAssembly Component you can deploy on Unit using the following Unit configuration.
+      This creates a WebAssembly component you can deploy on Unit using the following Unit configuration.
 Make sure you point the **component** path to the WebAssembly component you have just created.
 Create a **config.json** file: